We hope these questions and answers will help you plan your trip. If you have any other questions, please let us know!

 Q. How long does it take to get confirmation when I book a tour?

 A. Some of the local tour companies actually confirm overnight, but please allow at least 3-4 business days for confirmation.
 In rare cases, it can take 5-7 days.
 We'll send our confirmation as soon as we receive the tour company's.
+Back to the questions.

 Q. How much is my deposit?

 A. $200 per person per tour, except for a few tours where other requirements are specifically listed.
 But it's not due until we have confirmation from the tour operator.
 If your tour leaves within 60 days of booking, full payment is due upon confirmation by the tour operator.
+Back to the questions.

 Q. When is the balance due?